tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Welcome_To_Titanium/Titanium_Resources.md

 ## Objective

-Appcelerator strives to make the developer experience as effective and efficient as possible.
+TiDev strives to make the developer experience as effective and efficient as possible.
 In this section, you will explore some of the various resources available to Titanium Developers.
 These resources include development tools, documentation, example code, and multiple sources for developer support.

 ## Contents

 ### Developer Resources, Help and Support

-* [GitHub Discussions](https://github.com/tidev/titanium_mobile/discussions): Post a question and get help from the community.
+* [GitHub Discussions](https://github.com/tidev/titanium-sdk/discussions): Post a question and get help from the community.

 * [Slack](https://tidev.slack.com/): Titanium SDK Coummunity Slack.
 Help, jobs, announcements and much more.